-Infant expert Magda Gerber, the founder of RIE, advised parents to trust an infant to do what his body is able to do, and to give the child time to achieve the next physical milestone when he is ready, without adult interference.
+Infant expert Magda Gerber, the founder of RIE, advised parents to trust infants to do what their body is able to do, and to give children time to achieve the next physical milestone when they are ready, without adult interference.
 Unfortunately, this central tenet of the RIE approach to child care runs counter to society’s conventional wisdom.
 Doctors, friends and neighbors inadvertently make us feel that our child’s motor skills must advance as quickly as possible.
 They ask if our child is sitting, crawling, standing or walking yet, and we worry that there may be something terribly wrong if the answer is ‘no.’

 Parents should relax in the knowledge that each infant’s development is directed by his unique inborn timetable.
 Infants will always do what they are capable of doing and are naturally wired to advance their physical abilities independently.
 They never hold back.
 An infant who is given ample opportunity to move freely on his back will discover ‘tummy time’ on his own.
 Eventually he learns to roll to his back again.
 He then progresses to crawling, creeping, sitting, standing, climbing, walking, running and jumping, all without the need for parental prompting, propping or other intrusion.
 As Magda Gerber said: “Readiness is when they do it.”